A Healthy Spin on Classic Poke Cake

 Be careful to not over stir.
 Once in the oven, it’ll take about 30-35 minutes.

 STEP 2: MAKE THE SAUCE

 Let the cake cool slightly, and while you’re waiting — start your sauce.

-In a pot, you’ll mix ½ cup elderberry syrup, 1 cup diced strawberries (fresh or frozen), and 1 tbsp cornstarch.
+In a pot, you’ll mix elderberry syrup, diced strawberries (fresh or frozen), and cornstarch.
 Cook over medium to simmer and thicken.
 This won’t take long so watch carefully.

-Once the sauce is thickened, immediately add 2 tbsp of fresh lemon juice.
+Once the sauce is thickened, immediately add fresh lemon juice.
 Stir the lemon juice in well and remove the sauce from heat.